-In late 2017, Apple released its latest iOS update, including a new Intelligent Tracking Prevention (ITP) feature for Safari.
-ITP was designed to enhance privacy controls for users by limiting how advertisers can track their browsing data using cookies.
-This is great for consumer privacy, but how will it impact your advertising?
+In late 2017, Apple released iOS 11, which included the new Intelligent Tracking Prevention (ITP) feature for Safari.
+Then, in 2018, Apple announced an update to ITP, further limiting how advertisers can track browsing data using cookies.
+This is great for consumer privacy, but how will Apple’s latest changes impact your advertising campaigns?

 Reducing the reach and tracking that dynamic ads can have on mobile devices is especially impactful for industries with long sales cycles, such as auto advertisers.
-By putting a 24-hour life span on retargeting cookies, Safari prevents advertisers from tracking what websites people visit and how they behave on different sites.
-As any digital media buyer will tell you, this data is critical to building personalized content and messages to increase conversions.
-And remember, this doesn’t necessarily mean users will see fewer ads — just ones that are generic and less tailored to their personal interests.
+By deactivating conversion tracking cookies, such as legacy DoubleClick Campaign Manager (DCM) iframe or image pixels, Safari prevents advertisers from collecting site visit and browsing behavior data to build personalized content and messaging.
+Plus, this doesn’t necessarily mean users will see fewer ads — just ones that are more generic and not tailored to their personal interests.

 First-Party Cookies – Data owned by the advertiser and collected on its own website.
 First-party cookies do helpful things, like remember your username and password automatically the next time you log in, but they are also very useful in advertising to build retargeting pools and track conversions that result from ads.

 Third-Party Cookies – Data owned and collected by an outside company.
+An easy way to spot third-party cookies is the domain name doesn’t match the website the user is currently visiting.
 Third-party data is most commonly used in behavioral targeting campaigns.

-- If you’re seeing campaign conversions drop and you suspect it might be due to Intelligent Tracking Prevention, do an analysis comparing data from your CRM or other marketing management tools to see if it follows a similar trend.
+- If you’re seeing campaign conversions drop and you suspect it might be due to ITP, do an analysis comparing data from your CRM or other marketing management tools to see if it follows a similar trend.
 While data between platforms will never match 100%, it often follows similar trends.

-- Take advantage of the growth in in-app traffic and expand your media strategy beyond the browser.
-Also, if your brand has an app, make sure you are maximizing downloads with the latest strategies.
+- Take advantage of the growth of in-app traffic and expand your media strategy beyond the browser to limit your exposure to ITP.
+And if your brand has an app, make sure you are maximizing downloads with the latest strategies.

 Continue to be among the first to hear about what’s trending in the industry and get expert advice on what it means for advertisers.
 Subscribe to our blog and keep up with the latest topics and changes in programmatic media.